8 Momentum equation

 A scale analysis of the frictional acceleration for the synoptic scale gives $10^{-5}10^{-11} = 10^{-16}$ m/s$^2$, the typical acceleration is $10^{-4}$ m/s$^2$, so the friction on the synoptic scale is twelve orders of magnitude smaller than the acceleration and is therefore completely negligible.
 It nevertheless has an important thermodynamic significance as it is responsible for the dissipation of kinetic energy.
 The dissipated kinetic energy is converted into thermal energy.
 Fluids without friction are called ideal fluids.

-In the case of incompressibility the equation holds because $S_{m, m} = \nabla\cdot\mathbf{v} = 0$
+In the case of incompressibility, because $S_{m, m} = \nabla\cdot\mathbf{v} = 0$, the equation

 \[ \begin{align} T_{i, j} = -p\delta_{i, j} + 2\mu S_{i, j}. \end{align} \]

-\[ \begin{align} \frac{1}{\rho}\nabla\cdot T & \stackrel{\href{#eq:friction_acceleration}{\text{Glg.
+\[ \begin{align} \frac{1}{\rho}\nabla\cdot T & \stackrel{\href{#eq:friction_acceleration}{\text{Eq.
 (8.52)}}}{=} \nu\Delta\mathbf{v}.\tag{8.55}\label{eq:friction_acceleration_inc} \end{align} \]

 The friction term $\mathbf{f}_R$ dissipates specific kinetic energy $k = \frac{1}{2}\mathbf{v}^2$ into internal energy $i = c^{(V)}T$.
-The momentum equation in an IS is
+The momentum equation in an IS reads

 \[ \begin{align} \md{\mathbf{v}} = \frac{\partial\mathbf{v}}{\partial t} + \left(\mathbf{v}\cdot\nabla\right)\mathbf{v} = -\frac{1}{\rho}\nabla p + \mathbf{g} + \mathbf{f}_R \end{align} \]